-The RMP program is critical to providing incentives to farmers to establish voluntary practices that ensure water quality in the Chesapeake Bay and its tributaries.
+The RMP program is critical to providing incentives to farmers to establish voluntary practices that ensure water quality in the Chesapeake Bay, its tributaries and state waters statewide.

-These funds are used for the administration and oversight of the agency's nonpoint source water quality improvement programs, including nutrient management, the cost-share program for agricultural best management practices, resource management plans, and the conservation reserve enhancement program.
+These funds are used for the administration and oversight of the agency's nonpoint source water quality improvement programs, including nutrient management, the cost-share program for agricultural best management practices, resource management plans, and the Conservation Reserve Enhancement Program.